IS YOUR DEBT TO INCOME RATIO LOW ENOUGH TO SUPPORT THE LOAN FOR THE CURRENT MORTGAGE, A NEW MORTGAGE, AND ALL OF YOUR OTHER DEBT?

 Even with great tenants, a perfect rental still can still generate a lot of stress and hassles.
 Frozen pipes, clogged drains, broken garage door springs, pets, and roommates are just some of the frustrations and challenges that surface.
 Even ideal tenants want your full and immediate attention when something goes wrong with the property.

-Challenging and difficult tenants multiple and exeragate that stress and frustartion.
+Challenging and difficult tenants multiple and exaggerate that stress and frustration.
 Daily calls from the tenants and late or unpaid rent just add more fuel to the fire!
 The move-out process can be another challenging time.
-Damage to walls, floors, carpets, and other components of the property can lead to disputes over the security deposist and to costly and time consuming repairs.
+Damage to walls, floors, carpets, and other components of the property can lead to disputes over the security deposit and to costly and time consuming repairs.
 Since every moment wasted arguing is a moment the house could be sitting vacant, you are often better off just paying for the repairs yourself to be able to lease the property sooner vs later.

 The bottom line if this all sounds like more grief then what you want to deal with then you should likely sell vs lease your property!